WordPress-Phoenix/merge-migration-tool/README.md

-# merge-migration-tool
+# Migration Merge Tool
-Migration or Merging the contents and users of 2 sites - multisite or single site
+Migrate and Merge users, posts, terms and media from a multisite/single site install to another multisite/single site install.